 - Cost efficiency – The inserts for the Monoblock cutting tool come in two varieties – polished carbide for milling of plastics or non-ferrous metals, as well as specially treated inserts for milling of steel.
 Either way, the inserts are engineered to last, and can even be flipped 180 degrees for an entire second round of punishment.
 Once the inserts are depleted, simply replace them both and carry on.

 What Can You Do With This Cutting Tool?

 Face milling – Combining three excellent characteristics: edge radius, wiper flat, and vibration free operation, results in some of the smoothest possible floor finishes.

 Ramp/Helix milling – While the Monoblock isn’t center cutting (no straight plunging) you can accommodate a 3-5 degree ramp angle.
 Pair this with the high feed/speed capabilities of the DATRON and you can make quick work of most features.

 Roughing – The previously mentioned cutter geometry allows for very aggressive depths of cut at very high feed rates, as can be seen clearly in one of our well-known demonstration videos.
 In this instance, a very heavy stepover was utilized (80% of tool diameter) with a smaller depth of cut (around 8% of tool diameter).
 You can also choose to utilize the entire 10mm of cutting flute to boost efficiency as seen in my Instagram post.

-3D contouring – Since the edge radius on the Monoblock cutting tool is rather sizable (0.8mm) it can serve as a bull-nose cutter for doing some large scale 3D contours – and since the tool is rock-steady, the surface finish comes out gorgeous.
+3D contouring – Since the edge radius on this tool is rather sizable (0.8mm) it can serve as a bull-nose cutter for doing some large scale 3D contours – and since the tool is rock-steady, the surface finish comes out gorgeous.